Friday, July 4, 2014

 Welcome to Cornwall’s annual celebration of Independence Day.
-Today we celebrate the nation’s 237th birthday of our nation.
-See the Festivities page for all activities, times and locations.
+Today we celebrate the nation’s 238th birthday of our nation.

 The Cornwall Lions will conduct their annual lobster sale from 10 a.m. to 2 p.m.
-The committee will present its annual crafts fair all day and non-profit organizations will discuss their work.
+Crafts people, merchants, food vendors and service organizations will be on hand all afternoon.

-Pony rides will be available on the east side of Rings Pond.
-A pie eating contest will take place at noon.
+The pie eating contest will take place at noon.
 The afternoon will also feature Macaroni the Clown and Sam the Magician.
 Cornwall’s church bells will ring for several minutes at 2 p.m. to recall the way Americans celebrated their independence in 1776.
-And in the evening, a Flag Ceremony will honor America and precede the annual historical pageant.
+And in the evening, a Flag Ceremony will honor America and precede the annual historical Pageant.

-Music will include the Neil and the Blondies in the early afternoon; Nick Logerfo in the late afternoon; and the Cornwall Reunion Band just before the fireworks.
+There will be music in the afternoon and the Cornwall Reunion Band will perform just before the fireworks.

-The Main Street Mile, featuring more than 100 runners, will precede the parade, at 4:30 p.m.
-The parade will include lots of bands and floats.
-The fireworks display will start at 9:30 p.m.
+The Main Street Mile, with as many as 100 runners, will precede the parade, at 4:30 p.m.
+The parade will start at 5 p.m. and include lots of floats and bands.
+The fireworks will start at 9:30 p.m.

 The committee will be selling items all day and night to raise the $35,000 required for the celebration.
 A coin drop will be conducted in the early evening.
-We are conducting a raffle for dinners for two.
-We are also selling T-shirts, loop-a-lites and water and soda.
+We are conducting raffles for dinners for two and another for two tickets to a Yankees game.
+We are also selling T-shirts (with a photo of the Moodna Creek entering the Hudson River, courtesy of Tom Doyle), loop-a-lites and water and soda.
 All proceeds go toward covering the day’s expenses.
+Thanks to our donors (see Donors page).
 Donations may be sent to: CIDC, P.O.
 Box 542, Cornwall, NY 12518.

 All the best,